Dzamir/DZAObliqueFillAnimatorView/README.md

 # DZAObliqueFillAnimatorView

-A custom view that haves an oblique transparent cut on the top and it can be filled with an animated circle
+A custom view that has an oblique transparent cut on the top and it can be filled with an animated circle

 A demo of the animation: